How Much Do Solar Panels for Your Home Cost?

 9kW Solar System Cost?

 The cost of a 9kW solar system in North Carolina is roughly $25,000 – 30,000 (~$18,000-20,000 out of pocket after applying the Federal Tax Credit incentive).
+If you’re a Duke Energy customer, you may also be eligible for up to $9,000 off your new solar + battery system with the PowerPair Incentive Program.

 Again, we’re going to heavily caveat this pricing based on various factors unique to you and your home, such as your typical energy use, how much sunlight your roof gets throughout the year, the pitch of your roof, any roof obstructions, etc.